isaac-criddle/348ClothComparison/README.md

 It is my belief that VBD as outlined in the 2024 paper will be useful for certain kinds of tetrahedral soft body simulation, especially in situations with quasistatic-like behavior.
 For instance, VBD might be very powerful for VR-based medical training simulations.
 However, for linear content, where we care deeply about material properties, additional stretch violates artistic intent, so erring in the direction of jitter for a cloth simulation is preferable, especially since we can use procedural methods to filter the simulation output post-sim, but it's not possible to change the stiffness of the cloth post-sim.

-I speculate that 20 years from now, assuming similar hardware to today, the most widely used cloth simulation toolsets for artistic use cases will be highly adaptive composite approaches, leveraging several types of simulation for their respective strengths at various time steps, iterations, and neighborhoods.
+I speculate that 15 years from now, assuming similar hardware to what we have today, the most widely used cloth simulation toolsets for artistic use cases will be highly adaptive composite approaches, leveraging several types of simulation for their respective strengths at various time steps, iterations, and neighborhoods.
 For example, preconditioning with a global solve to first solve for inertia and gravity and then applying XPBD to preserve cloth properties.
 Today, artists already composite together results from several different simulations, but they do so in a heuristic manner.
 Perhaps by that point there will be enough good training data available to do solid reduced-order modeling for both blazing-fast performance and perfectly faithful material properties.

 ###### References